If a challenge is addressed in a public meeting, such as a public hearing or as part of an appeal process, the following tips may be helpful.

-- The concerns expressed, how the library or educational institution has responded to the challenge and the decision made
+- The concerns expressed, how the library or educational institution has responded to the challenge, and the decisions made.

-Have all members of the governing body read, view, or listen to the challenged resource in its entirety.
+- Have everyone review the challenged resource in its entirety.

-Prepare a news release covering the facts, and make it available to media representatives who attend or ask questions, along with a copy of the Library Bill of Rights and your library’s collection development policy.
-It is important that the media and the public understand that the library’s decisions are not arbitrary, but based on a great deal of work, thought, and consultation.
+- Announce the meeting well in advance.
+It is important that the media and the public understand that the decisions made are not arbitrary, but are based on a great deal of work, thought, and consultation.

-Seek support from ally groups and individuals who can speak in support of the freedom to read, view, and listen, or who can send written expressions of support (e.g., attorneys, educators, students, area librarians from other library types, local colleges and universities, ministers, attorneys, people from the media, your state intellectual freedom committee, local colleges and universities, educational groups).
+- Seek support from ally groups and individuals who can speak in support of the freedom to access resources, or who can send written expressions of support (e.g., parents, educators, students, area librarians from other library types, local colleges and universities, ministers, attorneys, people from the media, state library associations, educational groups).

-Distribute copies of the Library Bill of Rights and your library’s collection development and resource reconsideration policy, and open-meeting procedures.
+- Distribute the Library Bill of Rights, your library’s collection development and resource reconsideration policy, and open-meeting procedures.

-Have the chair of the board preside.
-At the beginning of the hearing, she should explain the process the governing body will follow and when it will issue its decision.
+- Have the chair of the governing body preside.
+At the beginning of the hearing, the chair should explain the process the governing body will follow and when it will issue its decision.

-Have individuals speak in the order they signed in, and appoint a timekeeper to limit each speaker to a specific amount of time.
-If you allow participants to speak a second time, do so only after everyone who has registered has had an opportunity to speak.
+- Have individuals speak in the order they signed in, and appoint a timekeeper to limit each speaker to a specific amount of time.
+If participants are allowed to speak a second time, they should do so only after everyone who has registered has had an opportunity to speak.